List of Underdog characters: Zorm

 Zorm is the ruler of a strange planet.
-He plans to take over the world, but in order to do that, he needs to keep Underdog from interfering.
+He planned to take over the world, but in order to do that, he must keep Underdog from interfering.
 He sent Cron to Earth.
-Cron put a charm around Underdog's neck, causing him to fall under his dizzy spell when he is standing up.
-But when Underdog sits down, he feels perfectly fine.
-Underdog eventually got the charm off of him and foiled Zorm's plan.
+Cron put a charm around Underdog's neck that caused him to fall under his dizzy spell when standing up.
+But when Underdog sat down, he felt perfectly fine.
+Underdog eventually got the charm off and foiled Zorm's plan.